ajberkley/cl-binary-store/README.md

 Support for writing and reading from files, vectors, streams, and raw memory without having to jump through hoops.

-A sketch of a versioning scheme is implemented.
+A simple versioning scheme is implemented.

 ## User interface
 ### (store place &rest data)